 This time for the foot race I chose to lose some time in exchange for putting on some socks.
 20 seconds difference was not going to make a big difference in the final result, but the 10 kilometers without destroying my feet was going to make a difference.

-As I leave the transition area, I take the opportunity to take a second gel and pour another one on my back, just in case.
-The refreshment area was distributed in such a way that we passed through it up to four times, the first time just after leaving the transition.
-So, in addition to the gel, I took a salt tablet with the first glasses of water.
+As I leave the transition area I take the opportunity to take a second gel, and I throw another one in the bib holder "just in case".
+The refreshment area was distributed in such a way that we passed through it up to four times, the first of them just after leaving the transition.
+So in addition to the gel, time to take a salt tablet with the first glasses of water.